aaronkjones/noobs-term/docs/README.md

 ## Setup

-> Note: You will have to log out and back in for Zsh to be set as the default shell.
+> Note: You will have to log out and back in for zsh to be set as the default shell.
 If you don't want to log out, enter _zsh_.

 ### Ubuntu

 1. Press <kbd>Ctrl</kbd> + <kbd>a</kbd>, then <kbd>I</kbd> to load tmux plugins
-2. In Gnome Terminal preferences, set Nord as your default profile
+2. In Gnome terminal preferences, set Nord as your default profile
 3. Set an appropriate font (e.g. Inconsolata for Powerline)

 ### OSX